jacobp24/bookworm_rec/README.md

     - This API was used to augment CMU data with ISBN Numbers to help for matching with Book Ratings dataset
     - ISBN numbers obtained via Google APIs also included in [data_raw/complete_data.csv](data_raw/complete_data.csv)

-A description of data cleaning, joining and preprocessing can be found:
+A description of data cleaning, joining and preprocessing can be found [Here](bookworm/data/Data_Processing_Slides.pdf)

 ## Local Setup and Environment